Changes to naturalization: Dual citizenship in 2026

 The modernized Citizenship Act (StAG) came into force on 27 June 2024.
 Since this date, the new legal situation has applied, according to which renunciation of current citizenship is no longer required for naturalization in Germany.
 In principle, the new legal situation applies to you if you are issued a naturalization certificate after 27 June 2024.

 Before the naturalization certificate is issued, you will first receive an assurance of naturalization, which is usually valid for 2 years.
 Before 27 June, when the assurance of naturalization was issued, you were asked to submit proof that you had renounced your current citizenship so that the naturalization certificate could then be issued.
 You had time to do this as long as the assurance of naturalization was valid.
+This is no longer necessary under the new legal situation.

 If you have received an assurance of naturalization before 27 June 2024, you should ask for a date to be set after this date to receive your naturalization certificate without renouncing your current citizenship.
 Our lawyers will be happy to advise you on this.